slaeryan/slaeryan.github.io/posts/slae-assignment3-blogpost.md

     jnz check_page         ; If not zero - Egg wasn't found, false positive! otherwise if zero - mission accomplished - egg found successfully! jmp edx                ; Transfer control to the secondary payload
 ```

+There's not much to exaplain in this source as I have commented in-detail on almost every line of code.